yoosungung/yoosungung.github.io/_posts/20201022_status_language.md

 #### Runtime Errors

-<font _mstmutation="1" _msthash="130676" _msttexthash="24256843">Suppose a state’s input is the string , and its "ResultPath" field has the value "$.x".
-Then ResultPath cannot apply and the interpreter fails the machine with an Error Name of "States.ResultPathMatchFailure".</font>`"foo"`
+Suppose a state’s input is the string `"foo"`, and its "ResultPath" field has the value "$.x".
+Then ResultPath cannot apply and the interpreter fails the machine with an Error Name of "States.ResultPathMatchFailure".

 ### Errors